UI access and password settings by service

 Ambari

-To set and change the Ambari UI access password click [Manage cluster] > Initialize cluster admin password menu from Cloud Hadoop console.
+To set and change the Ambari UI access password, click [Manage cluster] > Initialize cluster admin password on the Cloud Hadoop console.

-For more details, see Initialize cluster admin password.
+For more information, see Initialize cluster admin password.

 Hue

-1. Run PuTTY and access the edge node via SSH. (see SSH cluster node access guide)
+1. Run PuTTY and access the edge node through SSH.
+For more information, see the Access cluster node through SSH guide.

-2. Run the command below to change the password.
+2. Run the following commands to change the password:

 $ pwd